dancingCamel/gzetr-pwa/README.md

-# gzetr-pwa
+# gzetr
-A progressive web app implementation of the gzetr project
+A gazetteer of countries